apply by 31 March, 11:59pm (23:59) CST (GMT-6)!

 Citations: If using other people’s words/content, always give them credit

-Video Statement of Purpose (strongly encouraged): this video statement should not be emailed; rather, it should be uploaded to YouTube, Vimeo, or comparable sites and be shared as a viewable link on the online application.
-Please contact email@example.com if you encounter problems or have questions.
-In 2 minutes maximum in English, please do the following:
+Video Statement of Purpose : This video statement should not be emailed; rather, it should be uploaded to YouTube, Vimeo, or comparable sites and be shared as a viewable link on the online application (Note: you may select the "private" option so that viewers on these sites cannot see your video).
+Please contact firstname.lastname@example.org if you encounter problems or have questions.
+In 2 minutes maximum (do not exceed this length) in English, please do the following:

 Describe the moment/event you knew creative writing was important in your life

-Share what you hope to learn at our program in Iowa
+Share what you hope to learn during our virtual program

 The (3) required attachments need to be uploaded to finalize your application.
 If you are unable to "submit," please first check your attachments.
 If you continue to have this or other submission problems, contact email@example.com.